Where to study on campus

 Looking to study on campus?

-Note, there are limited study spaces available for essential use only.
+Note, these are limited study spaces available for essential use only.
 Please do not come to study here unless you absolutely have to, stay at home and do not travel to campus.

-Before using the library or any facilities on campus, please use the University’s coronavirus testing facility regularly.
-Find out how to book an asymptomatic test on the University’s Coronavirus website
+Before using the library or any facilities on campus,you should take an asymptomatic COVID-19 test.
+These are available through your local community testing programme or by ordering a free test online.
+Find out how to book an asymptomatic test on the University’s Coronavirus website.

 Visit the library website for other library services including click and collect, study skills, special collections and opening hours.